- How far and how often to walk.

 Let's Get Walking 4-Week Daily Newsletter

-Next Page> How fast to walk?
+Next Page> How fast should beginners walk?